internet-com/micro-service-toolkit/README.md

 # What's it?
 Having a lot microservices running on node.js and communicating via RabbitMQ topics, it was annoying to see lot of similar infrastructure glue code.

-This is a approach:
+This is a approach to

-1. to separate technical infrastructure code completely from business logic
+1. separate technical infrastructure code completely from business logic
-2. no hard coded infrastructure code
+2. avoid no hard coded infrastructure code and use JSON based configuration instead

 The business logic is connected to in- and outbound channels (e.g. an RabbitMQ topic) by defining that in the `config.json`.